ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

-You can determine the dependent packages from the ROCm Runfile Installer **Pre-Install Configuration Settings** menu in the GUI or from the command line by using the ``deps=list rocm`` argument for ROCm or the ``deps=list amdgpu`` argument for the AMDGPU driver.
-This list indicates all packages required for the ROCm runtime or the AMDGPU driver.
-The required libraries, frameworks, and other components within the required packages must be on the system when running ROCm or installing the AMDGPU driver.
+You can determine the dependent packages from the ROCm Runfile Installer **Pre-Install Configuration Settings** menu in the GUI or from the command line by using the ``deps=list rocm`` argument for ROCm or the ``deps=list amdgpu`` argument for the AMD GPU Driver.
+This list, which indicates all packages required for the ROCm runtime or the AMD GPU Driver, is displayed and saved to a file named ``deps_list.txt`` in the root ``rocm-installer`` directory.
+The required libraries, frameworks, and other components within the required packages must be on the system when running ROCm or installing the AMD GPU Driver.
 Users can manually install the required packages in the list using any method.

+The list of packages that is displayed and saved is not directly usable by the package manager.
+Each line indicates the name of the package or versioning required to meet the dependency requirement.
+Some dependencies might show multiple packages separated by the ``|`` symbol, meaning that any package from the list satisfies the package dependency.
+For example, the ``libgcc-dev`` dependency might be ``libgcc-5-dev | libgcc-7-dev``, meaning that either ``libgcc-5-dev`` or ``libgcc-7-dev`` can be installed to satisfy the corresponding dependency.

 System administrators might prefer a manual installation process when deploying ROCm across a multi-node cluster environment, where a base operating system image